wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

-After making a list of `Author` in a stream the `flatMap()` operation is used in which first the `books()` method is invoked to get their list and then it's changed into the stream.
-The `flatMap()` is then merging all resulting streams into one so next the `title()` is called to get a String representation of a book title.
+After converting a list of `Author` objects into a stream the `flatMap()` operation is used first.
+The `books()` method is invoked to get their list and then it's changed into the stream.
+The `flatMap()` is then merging all resulting streams into one so next the `title()` can be called to get a String representation of a book title.
 Finally, the results of each element in a stream are collected into the list.

-The above method can be written a little bit differently.
+The above method can be written even better.
 We can split invoking `books()` and `stream()` methods into two operations - `map()` and `flatMap()` respectively - to get a nice looking code:

 ```java
 List<String> getAllBookTitles(List<Author> authors) {